Emotional care and wellbeing for people with severe and profound intellectual disabilities

 - Nurses and social workers

-As well as supporting the mental health of people with severe, profound and multiple learning disabilities, NAC guidance may be useful for carers of people with autism, brain injury, dementia and other communication difficulties.
+As well as supporting the mental health of people with severe, profound and multiple learning disabilities, NAC guidance may be useful for carers of people on the autism spectrum, brain injury, dementia and other communication difficulties.